therealgill/pwshpranks/content/_index.md

 # Website Notice
 > Still defining the website update pipeline...
+I am new to Hugo and Github Pages.
 Please be patient!
 > 	-MG